Taylor-Couette Flow Using Nitsche Immersed Boundary#

 We see that the sum of both torque converge towards zero as the mesh is refined, ensuring that Newton’s third law is respected.
 The torque on the inner cylinder should be -0.83776 and we note that the torque on both cylinder converges close to that value.
 Running the simulation with finer meshes lead to this results.

-Using Paraview, the steady-state velocity profile can be visualized for the adaptative mesh refinement case:
+Using Paraview, the steady-state velocity profile can be visualized for the adaptive mesh refinement case:

 The end of the simulation log provides the following information about the convergence of the error: